-On one hand we can say that in late May 2020, (major review of this page), I’m already FI under some assumptions, and I’m RE since I quit the job-I-was-doing-just-for-the-money in March 2020.
+On one hand we can say that in February 2021, (latest major review of this page), I’m already FI under some assumptions, I could retire tomorrow if we move back to Italy.

-But at the same time I’m not FI yet, because we as a family love to keep staying in the expensive Switzerland, and I’m not RE yet, because I accepted a new job starting September 2020 – even though I didn’t accept it for the money.
+But at the same time I’m not FI yet, because we as a family love to keep staying in the expensive Switzerland, and I’m not RE yet, because I’m still working on the Tech field as Principal Research Engineer for an Academic Institute.

-And I’m here, blogging about the complexity of money, investing, life, purpose, passion, meaning, balance, happiness and whatnot.
+And I’m here, blogging about the complexity of money, investing, life, purpose, passion, meaning, balance, happiness, freedom, curiosity, learning, numbers, entertainment… and whatnot.

 More info about me

-- I dream about retiring before age 45.
+- I plan to work solely on passion projects before age 45.

 - My unsorted WIP Passions list contains: nature, sports, travels, reading, writing, theater acting, socializing, (board/video/role-playing/card) games, learning, science, teaching, sharing, efficiency, sustainability, happiness, freedom… Mix these ingredients for better recipes!
-E.g. a 7 day bike trip along a river with Mrs RIP and a book (done!
-Donauradweg in 2013!)
+E.g. a 7 day bike trip along a river with my family and a few books.